B-Galati/monolog-sentry-handler/doc/guide-symfony.md

 ## Step 4: Flush Monolog on each handled Symfony Messenger message

-The usage of `FingersCrossedHandler` and `BufferHandler` makes long running process like Symfony Messenger worker not sending any event to Sentry.
+The usage of `FingersCrossedHandler` and `BufferHandler` prevents long running process like Symfony Messenger worker to send captured events to Sentry.

-It works in a HTTP Request context because these handlers are automatically flushed by Monolog on PHP script shutdown.
-And that's not how a worker works.
+It works in a HTTP Request context because these handlers are automatically flushed by Monolog on PHP script shutdown but it's not how a worker works.

-The listener below resolves this problem by manually flushed Monolog logger on `WorkerMessageFailedEvent` and `WorkerMessageHandledEvent`.
+The listener below resolves this problem by manually flushed Monolog logger on `WorkerMessageFailedEvent` and `WorkerMessageHandledEvent` events.

 ```php
 <?php